danielbyler/model-describer/docs/README.rst

 Labeling: The values of the dictionary label the output.
 For example 'GenderSelected': 'Gender of Respondent' would replace the variable label for 'GenderSelected' with 'Gender of Respondent' in all of the HTML output.

+Note- all variables (including ydepend and groupbyvars) must be listed and labeled if featuredict is specified.

 verbose : int, optional
 -------------
 Logging level of output.
 Level -- 0 = debug, 1 = warning, 2 = error.